-Peanut Chutney is a creamy, nutty and delicious South Indian condiment recipe made with a few ingredients like roasted peanuts (groundnuts), garlic, onion, red or green chilies ground together and then tempered with some spices.
-Vegan, Low-carb and can be made gluten-free.
+This Peanut Chutney is a creamy, nutty, and delicious South Indian condiment made with roasted peanuts (groundnuts), garlic, onion, and red or green chilies, all ground together and then tempered with spices.
+It's vegan, low-carb, and can be made gluten-free.

 Every household has its own recipe.
-This peanut chutney has onions, garlic, and dry red chilies, and that add a great flavor.
-Also, there is no addition of coconut in this recipe.
+This peanut chutney features onions, garlic, and dry red chilies, imparting rich flavor without the addition of coconut.

 Jump to: